timezonerain/Regional-Sample-Size-Planning/README.md

 <h4 id="fill-in2">Fill in required information</h4>

-- Fill in 'Hazard ratio', 'Treatment:Control' (ratio), 'MRCT event size' and 'MRCT sample size' (optional)
+- Fill in 'Hazard ratio', 'Treatment:Control' (ratio), 'MRCT event size' and 'MRCT sample size' (optional: if empty, the output will not have regional sample size information)

 <img src="image/tutsurv1.PNG" width="430">